barumau/pandunia/engli/engli-pandunia.md

 # engli-pandunia
 -al (exhibiting a property) - deki
--ness (-ity) - -es
 @ symbol - adresosimbol (@)
-a couple of - dul o tin
+a couple of - duli o tini
 ##a
 ability (skill) - able
 Abkhazia - aphazia